gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 ### Enrich the flagged transaction stream with the card-testing signal

-To propagate the card-testing flag into the unified enriched stream, add a third enrichment stage.
-The key is `ALL ROWS PER MATCH`: instead of one summary row per matched pair, Flink emits one row **per participating input row** — so both the TEST and BIG transaction IDs appear as separate rows that can be joined back against the existing enriched stream.
+To propagate the card-testing flag into the unified enriched stream, add a third enrichment stage. `MATCH_RECOGNIZE` with `ONE ROW PER MATCH` emits one row per completed match. `MEASURES BIG.transaction_id` extracts the ID of the large follow-up transaction — which is the one that gets flagged.
+That matched ID is then joined against `pay_transaction_flagged2_enriched_s` to retrieve the full enriched record and write it back with `'card-testing'` appended to `flagged_reason`.

 First add the new topic to the Jikkou spec and apply it: